Kalash963/The-Golden-Time/README.md

 # The-Golden-Time
-This is the men's watch website made with the help of HTML, CSS, JS where a person can buy watches.
+Link :-
+Designed a watch website with front-hand using HTML, CSS, Bootstrap and JS.
+Allow users to search and explore new collections of watches